Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

 If $x(t) \in \R^d$ is the solution of the ODE $\frac{d}{dt}x=-Cx\,$ with initial datum $x(0):=x_0$, then

-With these notations we can state the main result of this paper. \begin{theorem} Let Condition $A$ hold for the FPE \eqref{NormalizedFPwithC}.
-Then the propagator norms of the FPE \eqref{NormalizedFPwithC} and its corresponding ODE $\frac{d}{dt}x=-Cx$ are equal, i.e.,
+With these notations we can state the main result of this paper. \begin{theorem} Let Condition $A$ hold for the FP-equation \eqref{NormalizedFPwithC}.
+Then the propagator norms of the FP-equation \eqref{NormalizedFPwithC} and its corresponding ODE $\frac{d}{dt}x=-Cx$ are equal, i.e.,

 \end{theorem} The proof of Theorem \ref{maintheo} will be prepared in the following two sections and finally completed in Section \ref{sec:fifth}.